Provable Multi-Task Representation Learning by Two-Layer ReLU Neural Networks: Proof Sketch

-To translate these intuitive connections with contrastive learning to feature learning in our setting, we must leverage Assumption \ref{assump:diversity}, which implies that, the larger number of pre-training tasks $T$, the more information that $\beta({\mathbf{x},\mathbf{x}'})$ encodes about the ground-truth features $\mathbf{x}_{:r}$ and $\mathbf{x}_{:r}'$.
-In particular, pairs of points with the {\em same} sign patterns among the ground-truth features have the same label, so $\beta({\mathbf{x},\mathbf{x}'})=1$ almost surely, while pairs of points with {\em different} sign patterns on the ground-truth features have the same label for only half of the tasks in the universe of tasks $\mathcal{T}$, meaning $\beta({\mathbf{z},\mathbf{z}'})\rightarrow 0$ as the number of tasks drawn for training increases.
+To translate these intuitive connections with contrastive learning to feature learning, we must leverage Assumption \ref{assump:diversity}, which implies that $\beta({\mathbf{x},\mathbf{x}'})$ encodes information about the ground-truth features $\mathbf{Mx}$ and $\mathbf{Mx}'$.
+In particular, pairs of points with the {\em same} sign patterns among the ground-truth features have the same label, so $\beta({\mathbf{x},\mathbf{x}'})=1$ almost surely, while pairs of points with {\em different} sign patterns on the ground-truth features have the same label for only half of the tasks in the universe of tasks $\mathcal{T}$, meaning $\beta({\mathbf{x},\mathbf{x}'})=0$.
 As a result, the loss can now be approximated as:

-where $\chi \{A\}$ is the indicator function for the event $A$.
-We next show that taking a gradient descent step with respect to \eqref{15} results in $\mathbf{W}^1$ essentially becoming a projection onto the ground-truth first $r$ coordinates.
+We next show that a gradient descent step on \eqref{15} results in $\mathbf{W}^1$ essentially projecting onto the row space of $\mathbf{M}$.